Program Code ASSPE1762

 Specialists in Biochemistry also have access to a number of research project courses (BCH372Y, 374Y, 472Y, 473Y) which give further excellent opportunities for research training and the enhancement of laboratory skills.

 For more information about the Biochemistry Specialist Program click on the links in the right-hand margin of this page.
-Be sure to contact the Biochemistry Undergraduate Student Society (BUSS) if you want advice from students who are already in the program.
+The Biochemistry Undergraduate Student Society (BUSS) is a useful resource for the student perspective of our program.